Financial-Times/origami-website/_tutorials/build-service.md

 All of the markup that comes with an Origami component is available on the components' page in the Origami registry.

-We can find the markup for the <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes" class="o-typography-link--external" target="\_blank" rel="noopener">striped variation of o-table in the registry</a>, and copy that HTML into our work from there.
+We can find the markup for the <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes" class="o-typography-link--external" target="\_blank" rel="noopener">striped variation of o-table in the registry</a>, and copy that <abbr title="Hypertext Markup Language">HTML</abbr> into our work from there.

 <aside><a href="https://codepen.io/ft-origami/pen/wxEBda" class="o-typography-link--external" target="\_blank" rel="noopener">Show me the CodePen</a></aside>

-## Component CSS
+## Component <abbr title="Cascading Style Sheets">CSS</abbr>

 Now we come to the second step in putting our page together, and a big part of what makes the Build Service a quick solution.

-The Build Service will perform a number of build steps to compile and bundle up the SCSS that most Origami component styles are written in.
+The Build Service will perform a number of build steps to compile and bundle up the <abbr title="Sassy Cascading Style Sheets">SCSS</abbr> that most Origami component styles are written in.
 Since it is all bundled for us to pick and choose from, let's begin by styling our grid.
 This means we'll have to add a `link` tag to our `<head>`

-The `href` of that link references the endpoint that serves all CSS bundles in the Build Service.
+The `href` of that link references the endpoint that serves all <abbr title="Cascading Style Sheets">CSS</abbr> bundles in the Build Service.
 The most important part of this url is the query parameter - it specifies what component and which version of it we're after:

 <pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;link rel="stylesheet" href="https://www.ft.com/__origami/service/build/v2/bundles/css?modules=o-grid@^{{site.data.components.o-grid.version}}"/></code></pre>

 <aside><a href="https://codepen.io/ft-origami/pen/ajazYj" class="o-typography-link--external" target="\_blank" rel="noopener">Show me the CodePen</a></aside>
 Now, you should see all of your content snap to the center of the page.
-This means that we've successfully fetched the `o-grid` CSS bundle from the Build Service.
+This means that we've successfully fetched the `o-grid` <abbr title="Cascading Style Sheets">CSS</abbr> bundle from the Build Service.

 But we also want to style our content and our table, and fetch the right color from our color palette.

 It is important to highlight that you only need **one** link tag per page, regardless of how many components you are using.
 The Build Service can include more than one component in the bundle we ask for, meaning that we can add multiple components to the same URL.
-This avoids duplicating the CSS that is shared between components, because we are only downloading it all once.
+This avoids duplicating the <abbr title="Cascading Style Sheets">CSS</abbr> that is shared between components, because we are only downloading it all once.

 So in order to add the styling for all of our other components, we need to add a few components (and versions!) to the query parameter of our original url: